raspberrypilearning/hows-your-day/en/quiz1/question_1.md

 legend: Question 1 of 3
 ---

-In your project you could show instructions to your user using the `Basic`{:class='microbitbasic'} menu.
+In your project, you showed your user instructions by using the `Basic`{:class='microbitbasic'} menu.
 Which block did you use?

 --- choices ---